cis-ds/course-site/content/notes/program/condition-handling/index.md

 ## `geom_smooth()` using method = 'gam'
 ```

-This tells us that `geom_smooth()` generated the line using the `gam()` method.^[Run `?geom_smooth` to see the different methods that can be used.]
-Nothing went wrong, there was no unexpected behavior, that is just the default smoothing method for a dataset of this size.
+This tells us that `geom_smooth()` generated the line using the `gam()` method.[^smooth] Nothing went wrong, there was no unexpected behavior, that is just the default smoothing method for a dataset of this size.
 But it is helpful because what if you wanted to use a linear smoothing function instead?
 Now you know it was not the default method, and if you want to use it you need to explicitly set it.

 ```r